 We had a hire car for the week while visiting friends, you can read about out road trip Christchurch to Wanaka and Wanaka to Queenstown that I posted recently.
 Its a 5 hour drive from Queenstown, we left our friends to return to Wanaka and we headed for Milford Sound.
 We had booked a cruise for the next morning and then returning to Wanaka ourselves, so we had set ourselves some pretty big goals for the 24 hours before meeting back up with our friends.

-We left Queenstown at 4pm and drove straight to Te Anau and stopped for dinner.
+Straight after our ride on the Shotover Jet, we left Queenstown at 4pm and drove straight to Te Anau and stopped for dinner.
 We had a very quick dinner and back in the car as there wasn’t much open at that time of night.
 It was a good opportunity for the kids to stretch their legs and go to the bathroom.
 We arrived after dark so I can’t tell you much about what the place looked like.

 The drive was long and luckily we had good conditions going into Milford Sound as we arrived at our accommodation after 10.30pm.
 There was a lot of wildlife on the road so it was pretty slow going for those last 70kms or so.
 Luckily the kids were still young so they had gone off to sleep in the back.